A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 Neutrons are always present in the atmosphere as a product of the cosmic-ray--induced cascade (see Section~\ref{S:cas}) but their flux varies in time along with the modulation of cosmic-ray flux.
 This provides continuous source of the isotope in the atmosphere, while the sinks are isotope decay and transport into other reservoirs as described below (the carbon cycle).

 The connection between the cosmogenic-isotope--production rate, $Q$, at a given location (quantified via the geomagnetic latitude $\lambda_{\mathrm{G}}$) and the cosmic-ray flux is given by

-where $P_{\mathrm{c}}$ is the local cosmic-ray--rigidity cutoff (see Section~\ref{S:geom}), $S(P,\phi)$ is the differential energy spectrum of CR (see Section~\ref{S:mod}) and $Y(P)$ is the differential yield function of cosmogenic isotope production \citep{castagnoli80, masarik99}.
+where $P_{\mathrm{c}}$ is the local cosmic-ray--rigidity cutoff (see Section~\ref{S:geom}), $S(P,\phi)$ is the differential energy spectrum of CR (see Section~\ref{S:mod}) and $Y(P)$ is the differential yield function of cosmogenic isotope production, calculated using a Monte-Carlo simulation of the cosmic-ray--induced atmospheric cascade \citep{kovaltsov12}.
 Because of the global nature of the carbon cycle and its long attenuation time, the radiocarbon is globally mixed before the final deposition, and Equation~\ref{Eq:R} should be integrated over the globe.
-The yield function $Y(P)$ of the $^{14}$C production is shown in Figure~\ref{Fig:yield}A together with those for $^{10}$Be (see Section~\ref{S:10Be_prod}) and for a ground-based neutron monitor (NM), which is the main instrument for studying cosmic-ray variability during the modern epoch.
+The yield function $Y(P)$ of the \super{14}C production is shown in Figure~\ref{Fig:yield}A together with those for \super{10}Be (see Section~\ref{S:10Be_prod}) and for a ground-based neutron monitor (NM), which is the main instrument for studying cosmic-ray variability during the modern epoch.
 One can see that the yield function increases with the energy of CR.
 On the other hand, the energy spectrum of CR decreases with energy.
 Accordingly, the differential production rate (i.e., the product of the yield function and the spectrum, $F=Y\cdot S$ -- the integrand of Equation~\ref{Eq:R}), shown in Figure~\ref{Fig:yield}B, is more informative.
 The differential production rate reflects the sensitivity to cosmic rays, and the total production rate is simply an integral of $F$ over energy above the geomagnetic threshold.
-One can see that the sensitivity of $^{14}$C to CR peaks at a few GeV and is quite close to that of a neutron monitor \citep{beer00}.

 \epubtkImage{LR_Yield.png}{ }